liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

   * __MPOpt.m__: Class that contains the algorithm control parameters
   * __EstimIn.m/EstimOut.m/SparseScaEstim.m/CAwgnEstimIn.m/CAwgnEstimOut.m__: Classes contain prior functions for input and output

+* Codes for replica analysis computation and simulations in Section VI-B: comming soon
 ## Referencing

 If you in any way use this code for research that results in publications, please cite our original article listed above.